bridgecrew-perf6/quote-kubernetes-application-deployment-files/README.md

 ***!!IMPORTANT***
 This deployment file uses Google Cloud's private container registry.
 So you **CAN NOT**  access the docker images.
 But you can build your own images by using the repositories that I gave you.
 There are configuration differences related to local MySql usage or  Google Cloud SQL usage.
 To make these changes, you should only switch branches at the **backend**.
 Therefore please check the [quote-kubernetes-application-api](https://github.com/emreozcan3320/quote-kubernetes-application-api) repository.
 After that, you have to update image sources on kubernetes-deployment.yaml according to your image address.

+Also if you want to download Frontend and Backend which are used in the deployment just run `git submodule update --init --recursive`.

 If all configuration is done you just need to run;
 `kubectl apply -f kubernetes-deployment.yaml` you can check deployment status by getting information about all objects like